Skip to Content

 1. Jurisdictional Requirements

 One of the primary factors affecting the length of the divorce process is the legal requirements in your jurisdiction.
-Each state has its own set of divorce laws, including mandatory waiting periods, residency requirements, and specific procedural steps that must be followed.
+Each state has its own divorce laws, including mandatory waiting periods, residency requirements, and specific procedural steps that must be followed.

 2. Complexity of the Case